AmruthaRajsheker/EX_8_3D-GRAPHICS/README.md

 ## ALGORITHM:

-Step 1: Open Android Stdio and then click on File -> New -> New project.
+Step 1: Open Android Stdio and then click on File -> New -> New project. </br>

-Step 2: Then type the Application name as “graphical″ and click Next.
+Step 2: Then type the Application name as “graphical″ and click Next. </br>

-Step 3: Then select the Minimum SDK as shown below and click Next.
+Step 3: Then select the Minimum SDK as shown below and click Next.</br>
 Step 4: Then select the Empty Activity and click Next.
-Finally click Finish.
+Finally click Finish. </br>

-Step 5: Design layout in activity_main.xml.
+Step 5: Design layout in activity_main.xml.  </br>

-Step 6: Draw basic object details give in MainActivity file.
+Step 6: Draw basic object details give in MainActivity file. </br>

-Step 7: Save and run the application
+Step 7: Save and run the application </br>

 ## PROGRAM:

-Program to create and design an android application to draw a shapes using 3D graphics with openGL ES.
+Program to create and design an android application to draw a shapes using 3D graphics with openGL ES. </br>

-Developed by: Amrutha Rajsheker
+Developed by: Amrutha Rajsheker </br>

-Registration Number : 212222110003
+Registration Number : 212222110003 </br>

 ### Mainactivity.java:
 ```java